SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 ### Caluclate ratio ###
 Now we calculate the ratio.
 The steps are the same we applied in our previous workshop.
-1. Select Raster > Raster Calculator.
+1. Select `Raster > Raster Calculator`.
 2. In the Raster Calculator Expression field, enter the following: *"Simga_VV_db_Oct@1"/"Sigma_VH_db_Oct@1"* or click the VV_db band then "/" then the VH_db band to create the equation.
-3. Click on the ... next to the Output layer field.
+3. Click on the `...` next to the Output layer field.
 Save the file in the qgis_flood_tt folder and name it Sigma0_db_ratio_Oct.
 4. Click OK.

 <img align="center" src="../images/flood-mapping-sar-images/17_ratio.png"  vspace="10" width="600">

 **Figure 17.** Ratio band computed

 Tip: We can use a Planet visualization (if we have an account) to add a true color basemap and compare our SAR visualization.
 Otherwise we can use other basemaps available in QGIS.
+The built-in basemaps are located under XYZ Tiles on the browser menu on the left.

 <img align="center" src="../images/flood-mapping-sar-images/18_1_planet.png"  vspace="10" width="600">

 **Figure 18.** Planet plugin available to retrieve Planet imagery

+*Optional*
 With this band we can create a RGB product, by merging Sigma0_VV_db_Oct, Sigma0_VH_db_Oct, Sigma0_db_ratio_Oct.
+You can use the Build virtual raster tool, or Raster>Miscellaneous>Merge.
+Be sure the selected db bands are in the correct order.

 <img align="center" src="../images/flood-mapping-sar-images/19_rgb.png"  vspace="10" width="600">

 **Figure 19.** RGB visualization for the October 2021 SAR image.

 Now it’s time to proceed to our classification of water /  non water by using a threshold.
 Confirm the threshold for our classification scheme.
 1. Right-click on the Sigma0_VH_db@1 layer name and select Properties.